 - 1 tsp fresh turmeric root peeled and minced

 - dash sea salt

 Heat the milk or milk alternative in a small saucepan over medium heat and bring it just before the boiling point.
 You shouldn't see bubbles forming, but instead some small movement in the liquid.
 Remove from heat.

 Add the ginger, turmeric, coconut oil, honey or maple syrup and the salt into a small blender (I use a Nutri Bullet but a Magic Bullet would work just fine).
 Add 2 tbsp of milk to help the mixture blend better.
 Blend the mixture until the ginger and turmeric make a nice liquid puree.

-Next add the warmed milk to the blender.
+Next, add the warmed milk to the blender.
 Blend for 5 seconds or less, no longer because the warmed liquid will create a negative pressure and the lid of the blender will be difficult to remove.

+You have an option to strain it, but I prefer to not.
 When you pour the drink, a nice foam should form on the top layer.
 Taste and adjust for sweetness.

 Boost the nutrients: Try adding double the amount of fresh ginger and turmeric for a stronger and more nutrient-dense drink.